Lost Children of the Alleghenies: Disappearance

+Discovery

 A local farmer, Jacob Dibert, heard about the missing children and remarked to his wife that he wished to be able to dream of the boys' location.
 On May 2, 1856, he had a dream in which he walked a path through the woods past a dead deer, a child's shoe and a fallen birch tree and eventually to a copse of birch trees in a small ravine.
 Here he found the bodies of the Cox boys.
 The dream reoccurred on the two following nights.
 Dibert told no one but his wife about the dream; however, he felt that the dream was prophetic and on May 7 he told his brother-in-law Harrison Whysong.
-Whysong recognised elements from Dibert's dream and the two men decided to make a search, culminating in the discovery of the bodies just as the dream had described - under birch trees in a small ravine reached along a track with a dead deer, a child's shoe, and a fallen birch.
+Whysong recognised elements from Dibert's dream, and the two men decided to make a search, culminating in the discovery of the bodies just as the dream had described—under birch trees in a small ravine reached along a track with a dead deer, a child's shoe, and a fallen birch.

-After the tragedy
+Aftermath

 In 1906, for the 50th anniversary of the event, the community of Pavia took up donations for a Lost Children of the Alleghenies Monument to honor the Cox family.
 In 1910, they erected the monument at the spot where Joseph and George Cox were found over 50 years earlier.

 Alison Krauss released a song written by Julie Lee and John Pennell about the story entitled "Jacob's Dream".